rapid7/insightconnect-plugins/plugins/csv/help.md

   ]
 }
 ```
 ### Triggers

+*This plugin does not contain any triggers.*
+### Tasks

-_This plugin does not contain any triggers._
+*This plugin does not contain any tasks.*

-### Custom Output Types
+### Custom Types

-_This plugin does not contain any custom output types._
+*This plugin does not contain any custom output types.*

 ## Troubleshooting

 Ensure that the supplied file or string is valid CSV.
 Any CSV files containing double-quotes will need to have them triple escaped to work properly.

 CSV files must not have non-CSV data such as comments.

 # Version History

+* 2.0.2 - Initial updates for fedramp compliance | Updated SDK to the latest version
 * 2.0.1 - Fix bug with extra space character in JSON keys in `To JSON` action | Fix bugs with parsing cells with quotes and comma in `To JSON`, `Filter Bytes` and `Filter String` actions | Add unit tests for `To JSON`, `Filter Bytes` and `Filter String` actions
 * 2.0.0 - Add JSON to CSV String action | Rename JSON to CSV action to JSON to CSV Bytes
 * 1.1.6 - Update to v4 Python plugin runtime